 “SAMANTA SCHWEBLIN is one of the most promising voices in modern literature,” according to Mario Vargas Llosa.
 Fever Dream, her first novel and the first of her books to be translated into English from Spanish, was a finalist for the 2017 Man Booker International Prize.
 Kirkus, in a starred review, calls it “a taut, exquisite page-turner….
 In a literary thriller of the highest order, Schweblin teases out the underlying anxieties of being vulnerable and loving vulnerable creatures and of being an inhabitant of a planet with an increasingly uncertain future.”
 The New Yorker says “the book feels as if it belongs to a new literary genre altogether.”
 She is also the author of three story collections that have won numerous awards, including the prestigious Juan Rulfo Story Prize, and was named to Granta’s list of best writers in Spanish under 35.
 Her story collection Pájaros en la Boca (Mouthful of Birds), for which she received the Casa de las Américas Prize, will come out in English in 2018.
 Born in Argentina, she now lives in Germany.

-Reading followed by an on-stage interview, book sale and signing.
+Reading followed by a book sale and signing.